Financial Freedom: Managing Money God's Way

 Money Mindset

-Take time to regularly thank God for how He has blessed you and ask Him to show you how you can bless others.
+Take time to regularly thank God for how He has blessed you, and ask Him to show you how you can bless others.

 Treasure Test

-Gratitude and generosity are two of the leading indicators that reveal whether we recognize God as our financial provider.
-“Honor the LORD with your wealth, with the firstfruits of all your crops; then your barns will be filled to overflowing.”
-(Proverbs 3:9-10)
+Gratitude and generosity are two of the clearest signs that you recognize God as your provider.
+Honor the LORD with your wealth, with the firstfruits of all your crops; then your barns will be filled to overflowing (Proverbs 3:9-10).

 Wisdom Warnings

-Ask this question, “God, what do you want me to do with Your money and Your possessions?”
-Allow God to direct your financial steps and experience true financial freedom.
+So ask Him: God, what do You want me to do with Your money and Your possessions?
+When you let God direct your financial steps, you'll experience true financial freedom.